-Five Major Security Threats To Businesses Around The World
+Security Threats To Businesses Around The World

 As businesses grow, the significance of protecting organizational data augments considerably.
-Work systems in today’s cloud-based environment mean to operate on multiple platforms, multiple locations; which seems perfectly normal and profitable as employees may be separated by time gaps, distances as well as devices; so this flexibility helps them to be functional always even when they are mobile.
-Cloud computing systems continue to change the ways in which companies use, store, as well as share data, information, applications, & workloads.
-This has also given rise to a number of new major security threats as well as many other security challenges.
-With a lot of data and information moving into these cloud systems as well as into the public cloud-based services too particularly, such resources naturally become soft targets for the nasty intruders; thus compromising enterprise security.
+Work systems in today’s cloud-based environment mean to operate on multiple platforms, multiple locations, which seems perfectly reasonable and profitable as employees may be separated by time gaps, distances as well as devices.
+So this flexibility helps them to be functional always even when they are mobile.
+Cloud computing systems continue to change how companies use, store, and share data, information, applications, & workloads.
+It has also given rise to several new major cybersecurity threats as well as many other cloud security challenges.
+With a lot of data and information moving into these cloud systems and public cloud-based services too particularly, such resources naturally become soft targets for the nasty intruders, thus compromising enterprise security.

-- Data losses and Data Thefts: In the year 2017, an institute found out that the average costs incurred to organizations due to data breaches was around $3.62m globally, and these costs are set to gradually increase.
-This is why a great concern for businesses must be this potential availability of sensitive data and the sequent threat of its loss.
+In the year 2019, an institute found out that the average costs incurred to organizations due to data breaches were around $3.62m globally.
+These costs are set to increase gradually.
+It is why a significant concern for businesses must be the potential availability of sensitive data and the sequent threat of its loss.

-The hacking scandals heard of recently have gradually proven that none of the organizations is totally and absolutely immune to such data hacking attacks.
-With increasing threats from many Ransomware as well as malware, business houses must look towards protecting their data from damages and outright thefts.
+The hacking scandals heard of recently have gradually proven that none of the organizations is totally and immune to such data hacking attacks.
+With increasing cloud security threats from many Ransomware as well as malware, business houses must look towards protecting their data from damages and outright thefts.

-- Availability of Critical Data: the big question that still remains is that is organizational data secure enough!
-Working via modern networks poses multiple risks, as changing of the Government regulations including GDPR etc., seek to avoid that cloud security is a crucial part of any business strategy.
+the big question that remains is that is organizational data secure enough!
+Working via new networks poses multiple risks, as changing government regulations, including GDPR, etc., seek to avoid that cloud security is a crucial part of any business strategy.